-In a series of meetings we can see CEO Alexander Nix, Managing Director Mark Turnbull and Chief Data Officer Alex Tayler, give accounts of the tactics they would implement in order to influence voters and sway public opinion.
+In a series of meetings we can see CEO Alexander Nix, Managing Director Mark Turnbull, and Chief Data Officer Alex Tayler, give accounts of the tactics they would implement in order to influence voters and sway public opinion.

-In one of said meetings, Mark Turnbull is on record as showing his concerns with Cambridge Analytica as a company being attached to the hypothetical situation that the journalists had posed.
-He states that if they were to do business, it would be under a different name, so that Cambridge Analytica wouldn’t be connected.
+In one of the said meetings, Mark Turnbull is on record as showing his concerns with Cambridge Analytica as a company being attached to the hypothetical situation that the journalists had posed.
+He states that if they were to do business, it would be under a different name so that Cambridge Analytica wouldn’t be connected.